JakubSabuda/Simple_MovieGuide_with_Retrofit_and_RxJava/README.md

 To generate the background like in the picture below.I used [Glide Transformation Library](https://github.com/wasabeef/glide-transformations).
 It simply takes the same photo as poster.Stretchest it by using *android:scaleType="fitXY"* and *android:adjustViewBounds="true"*.Than in .class I added BlurTransformation of 35 radius to blur the image.

+To add shadow to poster I used [Material Shadow Library](https://github.com/harjot-oberai/MaterialShadows).

 ![screen_detailActivity (2)](https://user-images.githubusercontent.com/66402503/85538595-541d5b80-b615-11ea-827c-31305aba59e5.png)